 Now these are the attributes that I decided to use.
 Again, there’s like a hundred built in attributes that you can individually change, and all the wardrobe changes you can make, and you can make any kind of skin colors you would like.
 I’m just going to choose four random colors for mine.
 And you can have tabs of different settings, if you think of how Skyrim does it, or how World of Warcraft would do something similar.
 Or maybe a more advanced MMO than World of Warcraft.

-Alright it’s just a lot of possible attributes that you can change using the exact same system we have set up here.
+Alright it’s just a lot of possible attributes that you can change using the exact same system we have set up here for our Unity avatar.
 But of course we can’t go over everything, that would take us forever.
 So if we click play now, we can just see what it kind of looks like.
 Got our dude standing here, and we can control these sliders, and they can change his hair and the skin color.
 Except we can’t yet.
 We’ll do that in the next lesson.

 Again, in yours, you should probably use the TextMesh Pro here, instead of your built in text.
 But it is what it is for now.
 Click on play.
 And in fact, I want to move the camera over a bit, so we kind of line up a bit better with that.

 So go out of 2D mode, double click on the camera until we find it here.
 We’ll zoom out a bit, go down a little bit, and then we’re going to go over a little bit.
 That looks pretty good.
 Maybe just a little bit more so we line up a bit better.
 And there we go.